florophore/floro-next-demo/README.md

 ### Add the Chrome Extension
 [Add Floro Extension](https://chromewebstore.google.com/detail/floro/eimdhkkmhlaieggbggapcoohmefbnlkh)

+The chrome extension is a little beta still.
+If it loses its mind go to chrome://extensions and refresh the plugin.

 #### Clone the Floro Repository in Floro
 Next clone the repository for this project
 [Clone Floro Repo Here](https://github.com/florophore/floro-next-demo).